kindofdev/ex-cbdc/README.md

-# DAML Application example: Central Bank Digital Currency (CBDC)
+# DAML Application example - Central Bank Digital Currency (CBDC)

 ## Disclaimer
 - This is a WIP.